Quantcast

 Emotional and Psychological Effects of Parkinson’s Disease

-(Read in Hindi) Getting diagnosed with Parkinson’s Disease is stressful for any person (Who can diagnose PD and how).
-Beyond acceptance of diagnosis, there is a long journey for the PwPD and the family.
-The journey is full of challenges, learnings and ways of defining or arranging life around the progress of condition.
-This involves not just the person (PwPD) but the immediate family too.
+(Read in Hindi) Getting diagnosed with Parkinson’s Disease is stressful for any person (read more about Who Can Diagnose PD and How).
+Beyond acceptance of diagnosis, there is a long journey for the Parkinson's disease patient and the family.
+The journey is full of challenges, learnings, and ways of defining or arranging life around the condition's progress.
+This involves not just the person (patient with Parkinson's Disease) but their immediate family too.

 Subtle or Pronounced - but Yes!